 Pailin – 2 years and 6 months old female

-Adorable and friendly, Pailin was rescued from a circus in Surin where she performed tricks such as walking on only two legs.
-She also has gained a lot of weight since arriving at the sanctuary.
-Sometimes she will go off by herself and rock her body because she learnt this behaviour from her stressful time in the circus.
-Pailin has a lot of character and loves pulling out plants and throwing them over her head to keep the hot sun off her.
+Pailin was rescued from a circus in Surin where she performed tricks such as walking on only two legs.
+She has gained a lot of weight since arriving at the elephant sanctuary.
+Sometimes she will go off by herself and rock her body because she learned this behaviour from her stressful time in the circus.
+Pailin has a lot of character and is adorable and friendly.
+She loves pulling out plants and throwing them over her head to keep the hot sun off her.
 Scratches behind her ears are the way to her heart and she has a very strong bond with Nam Choke.

 Nam Choke – 1 year and 7 months old male

-Nam Choke is the latest addition to the sanctuary.
+Nam Choke is the latest addition to the elephant sanctuary.
 This big gorgeous boy was rescued from a life in the circus and selling souvenirs to tourists.
 Nam Choke is the youngest but also the biggest of the three.
-His personality is always happy, playful and full of mischief and he loves swimming in the river and putting his head underwater.
-He has a huge appetite and loves his food with bananas being his favourite!
+His personality is always happy, playful and full of mischief.
+He loves swimming in the river and putting his head underwater.
+His appetite is huge and he loves bananas.

 The elephants each have their own mahouts who are the guardian angels of these precious babies.
-Mr Knot, Mr Eak and Mr Arm are the most important human in each elephant’s life.
-They spend almost 24 hours a day with their little charges and the bond and friendship between the mahouts and the babies is a credit to the sanctuary.
+Mr Knot, Mr Eak and Mr Arm are the most important humans in each elephant’s life.
+They spend almost 24 hours a day with their little charges.
+The bond and friendship between the mahouts and the babies are a credit to the sanctuary.
 The mahouts deserve praise for the happiness, health and vitality of the elephants.
-The babies each have their own personalities but Mr Kid tells us that the babies will sometimes even take the same character as their mahouts!
+The babies each have their own personalities, but Mr Kid tells us that the babies will sometimes even take the same character as their mahouts!
 The mahouts are funny, thoughtful and sometimes it’s hard to know who is having the most fun – the babies or the mahouts!

 Walking with the Baby Elephants

-During our time here we learn so much about this beautiful, emotional and intelligent animal.
-We spend a couple of hours walking with them in the jungle and because there is only us, the experience is personalised and special.
-There are not many places you can spend a couple of blissful hours with baby elephants and have them all to yourself!
+During our time at the elephant sanctuary, we learned so much about this beautiful, emotional and intelligent animal.
+We spent a couple of hours walking with them in the jungle and the experience is personalised and special.
+There are not many places you can spend a couple of blissful hours with baby elephants without the crowds!

 With the steamy heat of a tropical climate, the backdrop of rolling hills, pristine jungle, muddy red paths almost overtaken by thick green foliage, we follow and the baby elephants lead.
-They have control and go at their own pace.
-They stop and eat in a contented and leisurely manner.
+Because the elephants have control, they go at their own pace and stop and eat in a contented and leisurely manner.
 The mahouts give gentle commands and the elephant’s welfare is put before anything else.

 The atmosphere on the walk is happiness and exuberance and the elephants have so much affection for each other and continuously caress each other with their trunks and rumble softly.
 The soft rain makes little puddles they love playing in and by the end of the walk, they look like little red elephants from the desert rather than tropical elephants!

 When we arrive at the river, the elephants have free will if they want to go for a swim.
-They hesitate for a while but the cool muddy water is too much temptation for them so they go in and splash, blow water, duck underwater and have so much fun.
-The mahouts wait on the river bank and keep a watchful eye on them.
-It is up to the elephants how long they want to stay in the river (but not too long in case they catch a cold) and the mahouts patiently wait for them.
+They hesitate for a while but the cool muddy water is too much temptation for them, so they go in and splash, blow water, duck underwater and have so much fun.
+The mahouts wait on the riverbank and keep a watchful eye on them.
+It’s up to the elephants how long they want to stay in the river (but not too long in case they catch a cold) and the mahouts patiently wait for them.

 After their swim in the river, we help scrub them with a brush and wash them in their very own natural swimming pool.
 It’s one of the most fun parts of the day for them as they splash and play in the water.
 They suck water up with their trunks and spray us and blow water over their backs.
 The sparkly clean babies then have a rest in their enclosure due to the midday heat.

-Our day is made complete with the most delicious home-cooked vegetarian meal, fresh coconut juice and tropical fruit for dessert.
-The vegetables are bought from the local market daily and the pad thai is the best in Chiang Mai!
+The most delicious home-cooked vegetarian meal, fresh coconut juice and tropical fruit for dessert complete our day.
+The vegetables are bought from the local market daily and they serve the best pad thai in Chiang Mai!
 They can cater for all dietary requirements if they are notified at the time of booking.

 This is one of the most fun and heart-warming days ever.
-Everyone makes us feel like a part of the family and Mr Kit, one of the founders, gives us a lot of information and his enthusiasm and love for the sanctuary, its future and the elephants is contagious.
+Everyone makes us feel like a part of the family.
+Mr Kit, one of the founders, gives us a lot of information and his enthusiasm and love for the elephant sanctuary, its future and the elephants is contagious.

-The place is abuzz with excitement because of plans for a new addition to the family!
-Mr Kit tells us a pregnant female from the logging industry will soon be calling the sanctuary home.
-We will definitely be coming back to meet her and her baby.
+The place is abuzz with excitement because of plans for a new addition to the family.
+Mr Kit tells us about a female from the logging industry who will soon be calling the elephant sanctuary home.
+We will definitely be coming back to meet her.
 His mission is to give 30 elephants a safe and loving home here.
-We hope they succeed in their venture as it will make many elephant’s dreams come true.
+We hope they succeed in their venture because it will save many elephants from a hard and heartbreaking life.

 Elephant Rescue Park Information

-We did the Private Serene Elephant Care Package.
-This is a private package so we had the unique experience of having the elephants all to ourselves!
-Elephant Rescue Park is one elephant sanctuary in Chiang Mai where the elephant’s wellbeing and happiness are put before anything else and all employees including the mahouts are treated with respect.
+We did the Private Serene Elephant Care Package, so we had the unique experience of having the elephants all to ourselves!
+Elephant Rescue Park is one elephant sanctuary in Chiang Mai where the elephant’s well-being and happiness are put before anything else and all employees including the mahouts are treated with respect.
 We highly recommend this, as this is one of those once in a lifetime experiences.
-For 4500 Baht (150 AUD) it is incredible value and includes:
+For 4500 Baht (150 AUD) it’s incredible value and includes:

-Private return transfers from accommodation in Chiang Mai.
-The trip takes about one hour each way.
+Private return transfers from accommodation in Chiang Mai which takes about one hour each way.